JS-Media-Creation/docker-traefik-grav-config/README.md

-# Configuration for a GRAV instance in docker
+# Configuration for a GRAV instance in docker behind a traefik
 ## Dependencies
 - Traefik container with configuration from the [docker-traefik-config repo](https://github.com/Schw3pps/docker-traefik-config)
 ## Features